-There are so many fuses about those whose National Identity Number or NIN were generated when they registered for the Bank Verification Number (BVN).
+There are many fuses about those whose National Identity Number or NIN were generated when they registered for the Bank Verification Number (BVN).

 One such widely circulated message on social media and messaging app since 2020 is:

 “So many Nigerians have NIN and they are unaware.
 The truth is that everyone that did their BVN when it was introduced in 2014 has NIN automatically assigned to them.”